 Ghirardelli Square

-What began as the Ghirardelli Chocolate Factory in the 1890s is now a multilevel retail square across the street from San Francisco’s Aquatic Park.
-The red brick structure is recognizable by its clock tower and large “Ghirardelli” sign, which make excellent photo backdrops for visitors who come to shop, dine, and eat ice cream.
+What began as the headquarters of the Ghirardelli Chocolate Factory in the 1890s is now a multilevel retail square across the street from San Francisco’s Aquatic Park.
+Instantly recognizable by its clock tower and large Ghirardelli sign—both popular photo ops—the red-brick complex is a destination for waterfront dining, shopping, and sampling chocolate.

 Listed on the US National Register of Historic Places, Ghirardelli Square is home to a selection of upscale stores, restaurants, a brewery, and wine-tasting room.
 However, the staple of the square is the Original Ghirardelli Ice Cream and Chocolate Shop.
 On sunny days, the plaza bustles with people sprawled around the fountain and on benches, taking in the scene.
 Most hop-on hop-off San Francisco tours include a stop at or near Ghirardelli Square; a Segway tour is another popular way to see it.